support for pre- and post-doctoral trainees to develop skills for conducting

 Who is eligible?

-- Pre-Doctoral PhD Students in their first, second or third year in a Biomedical Science, Behavioral Science, Analytical Health Science, Clinical Science, Rehabilitation Sciences, Pharmaceutical Sciences, Public Health programs, Nursing Sciences PhD program at CU Denver are eligible.
+- Pre-Doctoral PhD Students in their first, second or third year in a Biomedical Science, Behavioral Science, Analytical Health Science, Clinical Science, Rehabilitation Sciences, Pharmaceutical Sciences, Cell Biology, Stem & Developmental Biology program, Public Health programs, Nursing Sciences PhD program at CU Denver are eligible.

 - Pre-Doctoral health professional doctorate students in their second or third year of a dentistry, medicine, nursing, pharmacy, physical therapy, or public health program.

 - Post-Doctoral clinical trainees completing a training program involving clinical research.
 This includes post-graduate medical residents or other post-doctoral clinical trainees, such as pharmacists, nursing, and rehabilitation.
-Funding will be available for trainees for their second or third year of training (ie. PGY 2 or 3).
+Funding will be available for trainees within their first four years of training (ie. PGY 1,2,3,4).

 - Must be a US Citizen or Permanent Resident.